mglodge/CORAL/README.md

 # Citations/Disclaimer

 If CORAL is useful to your research, please cite Lodge et al. (2023).
-You are free to use and modify this code, but please attitribute credit to the author (Matt Lodge) and also the authors below.
+You are free to use and modify this code, but please attribute credit to the author (Matt Lodge) and also the authors below.

 I would like to thank the authors of the following two codes, which were really well-written benchmark models.
 The detailed comments throughout were also indredibly helpful for debugging our own models, and we are grateful for their attention to detail: